-When it came to filter types I had two more choices: A capacitor-input low-pass filter and an inductor-input low-pass filter.
-Both are theoretically equal in performance, but because the capacitor input version had 7 capacitors and the inductor input version had just 3 capacitors, I chose the latter: Anyway, inductors - which are just a few turns of wire - cost practically nothing to make and are easily adjusted!
+When it came to specific filter types I had two choices for the "same" filter: A capacitor-input low-pass filter and an inductor-input low-pass filter.
+Both are theoretically equal in performance, but because the capacitor input version had 7 capacitors and the inductor input version had just 3 capacitors, I chose the latter as seen in Figure 1: Inductors - which are just a few turns of wire - cost practically nothing to make and are easily adjusted!

-Being familiar with VHF/UHF construction techniques, I knew, when I saw the inductor values, that they would be easy to make.
-For example, when 20 AWG wire was wound on a 3/16" (4.76mm) diameter drill bit with very short leads, you can expect that something along the lines of:
+Being familiar with VHF/UHF construction techniques I knew, when I saw the inductor values, that they would be very small, but easy to make.
+For example, when 20 AWG wire is wound on a 3/16" (4.76mm) diameter drill bit with very short leads, you can expect to start with something along the lines of: